xbeat/Machine-Learning/README.md

 Universal Approximation Theorem and Neural Networks

 The Universal Approximation Theorem is a fundamental concept in neural networks, stating that a feedforward network with a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of R^n, under mild assumptions on the activation function.
 This theorem provides the theoretical foundation for the effectiveness of neural networks in various applications.

+## Padding Strides and Pooling in Convolutional Neural Networks

+Introduction to CNNs and Feature Maps

+Convolutional Neural Networks (CNNs) are a class of deep learning models particularly effective for image processing tasks.
+In CNNs, the size of the output feature map is determined by the size of the input feature map, the size of the kernel, and the stride.
+Let's explore these concepts with a simple example.

 ## Mastering Convolutional Neural Networks!
 15 Pro Design Tips